apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

     camel version set 3.20.6

-The following new commands has been added
+The following new commands have been added:

 - `camel config` - to set custom user configuration
 - `camel log` - to show logs of your running Camel integrations (can show logs for 1 or more Camel apps)